numairkaukab2/test_plan_markdown/IEEE_829_test_plan_template.md

 How will meetings and other organizational processes be handled?
-<h2><a id="9"></a>Item Pass/Fail Criteria</h2>
+## Item Pass/Fail Criteria

 What are the Completion criteria for this plan?
 This is a critical aspect of any test plan and should be appropriate to the level of the plan.

 * At the Unit test level this could be items such as:
  - All test cases completed.
  - A specified percentage of cases completed with a percentage containing some number of minor defects.
  - Code coverage tool indicates all code covered.

 * At the Master test plan level this could be items such as:
  - All lower level plans completed.
  - A specified number of plans completed without errors and a percentage with minor defects.